AlexandreIorio/Inko/README.md

 - `-gmt, --gmt OFFSET`
   Set the GMT (Greenwich Mean Time) offset.

-- `-cm, --cam_model`
-  Get the model of the camera that took the image from EXIF.
 - `-cm, --cammodel`
   Get the model of the camera that took the image.

-- `-gps, --gps_location`
-  Get the GPS location of the image from EXIF.
 - `-gps, --gpslocation`
   Get the GPS location of the image.